Deborah Ager

 Deborah Ager is an American poet, essayist, and editor.

 Life

 Deborah Ager founded the poetry magazine known as 32 poems or 32 Poems Magazine in 2003 with the poet John Poch.
 She was educated at the University of Maryland (B.A.) and the University of Florida (M.F.A.).

 She has published three books.
-She co-edited the anthologies Old Flame: 10 Years of 32 Poems Magazine (2012) with John Poch and Bill Beverly and The Bloomsbury Anthology of Contemporary Jewish American Poetry (2013) with M. E. Silverman.
+Ager co-edited the anthologies Old Flame: 10 Years of 32 Poems Magazine (2012) with John Poch and Bill Beverly and The Bloomsbury Anthology of Contemporary Jewish American Poetry (2013) with M. E. Silverman.

 Her writing has appeared in New England Review, The Georgia Review, Birmingham Poetry Review, Los Angeles Review, North American Review, and Best New Poets 2006.
-She has received fellowships and/or scholarships from the MacDowell Colony, the Virginia Center for the Creative Arts, the Atlantic Center for the Arts, and the Mid Atlantic Arts Foundation.
-She was a Walter E. Dakin fellow at the Sewanee Writers' Conference as well as a Tennessee Williams Scholar.

 Her manuscript Midnight Voices was a semifinalist for the A. Poulin, Jr. Poetry Prize in 2007 before being accepted for publication by Cherry Grove Collections.

-She serves on the advisory boards for A.I.R.
-Studio Paducah and Midmountain arts residencies.
-In the past, she served on the board of 32 poems magazine and on the editorial board of Redux Magazine.
-Ager is a former co-director of the Joaquin Miller Cabin poetry reading series in Washington, DC, which used to take place in Rock Creek Park.